aeternity/aepp-components/README.md

 }
 ```

-# How to use components in your æpp: Examples
+## How to use components in your æpp: Examples
-Below is example code.
+Below you'll find some examples how you can import and use the components.

 ## main.js
 ```js